How long does a genital herpes outbreak last? onset and recovery insights

 Herpes outbreak treatment options

-If you are experiencing a herpes outbreak, there are herpes treatment options available.
+Antiviral medications are the most common treatments for managing herpes outbreaks.
+These medications can reduce the severity and duration of symptoms when taken early in the outbreak.
 You can treat a genital herpes outbreak with 3 different antiviral medications available from Asda Online Doctor:

 If taken early during an outbreak of genital herpes (in the first 1 or 2 days), antiviral medicines can shorten the duration of the outbreak by 1 or 2 days.
 Taking antiviral medicines to treat a genital herpes outbreak can also reduce the severity of symptoms.